shawnalbertson/Documentation/oceanographic/reasons for studying.md

 - tracking ocean outfall plumes with AUV's (Rogowski 2012)
 	- but still, why? could lead to better understandings of how to design ocean outfall plumes
+- underwater searches with auv
+- carbon sequestration
+- the movement of microplastics
+- monitor marine migrations